pagecdn/easyfonts/README.md

 makes it easier to use [Google Fonts](https://github.com/google/fonts/) in your projects.
 Easy Fonts makes the webfonts 2 step easier as you **no longer need to repeat the folowing steps** every time you try a new font family:

-1. Linking to new CSS file, or
+1. No need to generate new font stylesheet every time, and
-2. Modifying the CSS to apply the font.
+2. No need to edit CSS to apply the font.

+With Easy Fonts, you can use a single lightweight CSS file to import all fonts in your project, and never worry about importing new fonts ever.

 <!--
 ## Why Easy Fonts